hongtaowu67/container_imagine/README.md

 python benchmark_human.py
 ```
 Specify the data directory of the imagination result txt, annotation data directory, and the corresponding annotation files in *benchmark_human.py*.
 The imagination result (containability and/or pouring) will be displayed.

+## Related papers
+These are the related paper to the robot imagination project our group is working on.
+Please take a look!

+* Is That a Chair?
+Imagining Affordances Using Simulations of an Articulated Human Body [[arxiv](https://arxiv.org/abs/1909.07572)] [[project page](https://chirikjianlab.github.io/chairimagination/)]

+For more information about our group, please visit our website at: [https://chirikjianlab.github.io/](https://chirikjianlab.github.io/)

+## TODO
+- [ ] add support on how to install TSDF Fusion and V-HACD
+- [ ] move the TSDF and V-HCAD away from main_imagination
+- [ ] look into the containability and pouring imagination code and add comments
+- [ ] work on code for real robot experiments